 - Honors program: allowed to take courses at Cornell Law School.

 State University of New York (SUNY)/Corning Community College – 1968-1970

 - Independent research: Conducted abiogenesis experiments including complete replication of Miller-Urey experiment confirming that complex organic compounds including vital amino acids, could have been created from simple inorganic compounds during the by postulated primitive environmental conditions which mat have been present on Earth more than 4 billion years ago.

 - Teaching Assistant & Faculty-Appointed Tutor, Calculus, Physics, & Biology

-- Course work in the theory and practice of nuclear fission, reactor design, and mechanics of neutron cross sections, capture, fission moderation.
+- Course work in the theory, instrumentation and practice of nuclear fission, reactor design, and mechanics of neutron cross sections, capture, fission moderation.

 - Responsible for calibrating neutron sensors used in civilian and military reactors.
 Created custom calibration curves unique for each neutron counter.

 - Responsible for construction of, and suggesting design changes for, solar flux measurement sensor tubes for NASA’s 1969 Mariner 6 Mars flyby.